zyanislam/chatapp/README.md

 10. Remember to reset your account everytime you change the account in Metamask extension to make sure there is no sort of error in the transaction.
     To do that:

-    Open up Metamask extension.
+    Open up **Metamask extension**.

     Go to **Seetings** > **Advanced** > **'Reset account' button**.

 ## Contributing

-Contributions to this project are welcome!
-If you find any issues or want to add new features, please open an issue or submit a pull request.
+Contributions to this project are now closed.
+But you can always download the repository yourself and add some cool new features.

 ## Acknowledgments

 - Hat tip to anyone whose code was used
-- Inspiration
-- etc.
+- Inspiration & etc.

 ---

 **Important:** This project is intended for educational and demonstration purposes only.
 Do not use real funds or sensitive information in this development environment.